b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 **Essential Files**: Retrieves essential configuration files like package.json and config files.

-**File Relevance Scoring**: Scores all indexed files for relevance to the target file.
-Uses cached scores when available to avoid recomputation.
-File relevance analysis processes files in batches with concurrency limits (typically 8 concurrent analyses).
-This phase can take 20-30 seconds for large projects (200+ files) but uses cached results on subsequent runs.
-Progress updates emit periodically during analysis.
+**File Relevance Scoring**: Scores all indexed files for relevance to the target file using multi-factor scoring (semantic similarity, import relationships, dependency graphs, file modification recency, and content quality).
+Relevance scores are pre-computed during project indexing and stored in the index cache.
+File relevance analysis processes files in batches with configurable concurrency limits (default: 16 concurrent analyses).
+For cached results, analysis completes in <1 second.
+For first-time analysis of large projects (200+ files), the phase takes 20-30 seconds, but subsequent runs use pre-computed scores from the cache.
+Progress updates emit periodically during analysis with contextual information (file counts, analyzed counts).
 Slow file analysis warnings log for files taking longer than expected, helping identify performance bottlenecks.

 **Token Budget Calculation**: Calculates available tokens from the provider's context limit.
 Applies a target utilization percentage.
 Essential files always included with highest priority.
 Regular files selected up to remaining budget, with duplicate prevention ensuring essential files are not counted twice.